 Space has always held me in a bit of fascination.

 I can remember even in elementary school, when we would watch the Space Shuttle launches.
-I remember the devastation of the Challenger and Columbia disasters.
-I remember one of my classmates who was super into the Space Shuttle program.
-I remember learning the conste
+The devastation of the Challenger and Columbia disasters are still remembered.
+One of my elementary school classmates was super into the Space Shuttle program.
+I remember learning the constellations in Boy Scouts.

 Even though I’ve always been interested in Space, I knew that to really get into it, I’d need do some seriously in-depth study in a whole lot of subjects that not only don’t really interest me, but neither do I really have the aptitude for.